 Expanding Nurse Practitioner Authority

-While numbers of PCP nurse practitioners are increasing, some states, like Florida, require a signed and written agreement between the physician and the NP that outlines varying degrees of supervision.
+While numbers of PCP nurse practitioners are increasing, some states require a signed and written agreement between the physician and the NP that outlines varying degrees of supervision.
 A few states have a transitional program that mandates physician supervision for a specified time before an NP gains full practice authority for primary care.
-Full practice authority in other states permits more freedom for the PCP NP.
-This freedom has boosted the number of primary care NPs practicing in those states.
+According to the AANP, NPs now have full practice authority in 27 states, the District of Columbia, and two U.S. territories.
+Full practice authority in these states permits more freedom for the PCP NP, which has boosted the number of primary care NPs practicing in those states.

 Removing restrictions nationwide on nurse practitioners having full practice authority would benefit the health of the American population.
 If physicians and nurse practitioners can practice the full scope of their skills, communities would reap countless health benefits.